fjlind8/goodwin.github.io/README.md

 We can see a wide variety of countries reporting populations for the Short-eared owl, but most of the searches are coming from the United States.

+## Closing Thoughts
+We hope that this walkthrough will help educate others on how to use our project, encourage exploration of conservation and biodiversity data and topics, and inspire action.
+Thank you!